Calendar Icon White

 Does AI data classification run continuously or only during scans?

-It must run continuously.
+It runs continuously.
 Data risk changes as access, sharing, and usage change.

 Discover & Protect Data on SaaS, Cloud, Generative AI